Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday

 ✔️Life-threatening flash floodinghttps://t.co/VyWINDk3xP pic.twitter.com/nsHYkBjy2r

 "The center of Michael will continue to move over the southern Gulf of Mexico this morning, then move across the eastern Gulf of Mexico later today and tonight," the agency said.
-The storm's center is expected to move inland over the Florida Panhandle or Florida Big Ben area today before moving northeastward across the southeastern U.S. tonight and tomorrow morning.
+The storm's center is expected to move inland over the Florida Panhandle or Florida Big Ben area before moving northeastward across the southeastern U.S.

 Everyone in hurricane and storm surge warning zones should prepare for life-threatening winds, the NHC said.
-As Michael moves inland, southern Georgia and southeast Alabama can expect damaging winds, too.
+As Michael moves inland, southern Georgia and southeastern Alabama can expect damaging winds, too.

-"Hurricane Michael is a massive storm that could bring total devastation to parts of our state, especially in the Panhandle," said Florida Gov. Rick Scott in a Monday press conference.
+"Hurricane Michael is a monstrous storm," said Florida Gov. Rick Scott, at a Tuesday morning news conference, adding that it could bring "total devastation to parts of our state, especially in the Panhandle."

+Referring to the looming arrival of tropical-storm winds, Scott added, "we're now just 12 hours away from seeing impacts."

 President Trump has committed to providing any federal resources Florida may need, according to Scott.
-"As Hurricane Michael nears landfall, we are working with state and local officials in Florida to take all necessary precautions," Trump said on Monday.
+"As Hurricane Michael nears landfall, we are working with state and local officials in Florida to take all necessary precautions," Trump said Monday.
 "It looks like another big one."

-FEMA is already on Floridian ground, providing assistance in the form of the EPA, Homeland Security, the Department of Defense, Health and Human Services and the Army Corps of Engineers.
+FEMA is already on the ground in Florida; other federal agencies are also preparing to assist people in the storm's path.

-The governor activated 750 national guardsmen for storm response on Monday, on top of the 500 activated the day before.
-The Florida national guard has over 4,000 more guard members available for deployment, according to Scott.
+The governor activated 750 National Guardsmen for storm response on Monday, on top of the 500 activated the day before.
+The Florida National Guard has over 4,000 more Guard members available for deployment, Scott said.

-Florida Fish and Wildlife has put 40 additional law enforcement officers on notice to deploy with a variety of special equipment, including boats.
-Scott says that as evacuations are ordered, he will waive tolls.

-The NHC says some coastal regions can expect 8 to 12 feet of storm surge — a flood or tsunami-like phenomenon of rising water after rainfall.
+The NHC says some coastal regions can expect 8 to 12 feet of storm surge, as the hurricane's winds drive a wall of water onto the low-lying shore.

+Panama City could see a storm surge at depths from 6 to 9 feet.
+But the surging seawater could also create perilous problems far from the coast, raising rivers to dangerous levels as it pushes as much as 10 to 15 miles inland.

 "The storm surge is absolutely deadly.
 Do not think you can survive it," Scott said.
-The governor has declared a state of emergency in 35 counties, and is stressing that residents should "absolutely" evacuate if ordered to.
+The governor has declared a state of emergency in 35 counties and is stressing that residents should "absolutely" evacuate if ordered to.

 "Think about what we've seen before with storms like Hurricane Irma," he said.
-The storm was implicated in the deaths of 80 Floridians, according to the Associated Press — including residents at a nursing home.
+The storm was implicated in the deaths of 80 Floridians, according to The Associated Press — including residents at a nursing home.

 Local authorities are stressing timely evacuation, too.

-"Storm surge is the number one problem that you can see from these storms. you have rain, you have wind — but storm surge, that's a lot of water that can come on shore," said David Peaton, the Deputy Director of Emergency Management in Levy County in an interview with WUFT.
+"Storm surge is the No. 1 problem that you can see from these storms.
+You have rain, you have wind — but storm surge, that's a lot of water that can come on shore," said David Peaton, the assistant director of emergency management in Levy County in an interview with member station WUFT.

 Peaton says he's working closely with the National Weather Service to provide accurate information and protective measures to his county, which faces the Gulf of Mexico and is especially vulnerable to any flooding produced by Michael.
 The county has already closed its schools through Thursday.